There are many untold stories with a PUCC or a Purdue connection. Please use the feedback form to have your stories included.

 The Ex-Control Data Employees of Australia web site contains a lot of historical information about both Control Data Corporation and ETA Systems.
 There are a number of videos that show various CDC and ETA systems in operation back in the day.

-At the keynote presentation for the 2015 Dawn or Doom conference, Bart Gellman included three slides of classified government information that had been leaked previously and used as examples.
-After the "disclosure" of this confidential information was reported to the university research officer, the recording was deleted, driving some pushback on whether or not the university had overreacted in removing the video.
+At the keynote presentation for the 2015 Dawn or Doom conference, Bart Gellman included three slides of classified government information that had been previously leaked.
+After the "disclosure" of confidential information in the three slides was reported to the university research officer, the recording was deleted.
+That action caused some pushback on whether or not the university had overreacted by removing the video.

 After PUCC systems were struck by the Morris sendmail worm in 1988, Kevin Braunsdorf and Rich Kulawiec made an object copy of the code available on a PUCC ftp server for other researchers to review.
-Based on a request from the NSA to remove, it was removed on direction by the president of Purdue.
+Based on a request from the NSA, the copy of the code was removed at the direction of the Purdue president.

-David used the Purdue CDC systems as a student, and later worked with a CDC 200 series at TRW.
-From his time at Purdue, David recalled that a buddy was working on a paid research project (a 3000 series account) during the summer of 1977, and the program had an infinite loop in it.
-He submitted to run via Procsy and it "disappeared" since it was in the queue for the other CDC computer.
-He ran it again and again since it disappeared each time.
-Approximately 20 minutes (1024 seconds) later, it reappeared with a time limit abort.
-Not surprisingly, the subsequent runs ended the same way and he consumed all the funds on his account in one day!
-David said that he learned that 1024 seconds is about 17 minutes!
+David Bloodgood used the Purdue CDC systems during his time as a student, and later worked with a CDC 200 series at TRW.
+David recalled that a friend was programming for a paid research project (a 3000 series account) during the summer of 1977.
+Unfortunately, the program had an unexpected infinite loop.
+When he submitted it via Procsy, the compute job kept disappearing (it was in the queue for another CDC computer).
+So he ran it again and again, and it disappeared each time.
+Approximately 20 minutes (1024 seconds) later, the first compute job returned, but with a time limit abort.
+His subsequent compute jobs also returned the same error.
+With so many runs and with the error in the program, his friend ended up consuming all of the paid funds on his account, in one day!
+David said that he learned from this that 1024 seconds is about 17 minutes.

-Another of David's buddies was frustrated by the time limits / priorities available for student jobs.
+Another friend of David's was frustrated by the time limits / priorities available for student jobs.
 He needed 12-14 seconds but wanted the priority granted to jobs needing less than 8 seconds.
 So he "Invented" a new Control card - "ZAP." which aborted the job when it executed.
-He then used the "PROCEED." card, to get the extra 8 seconds that MACE allocated for aborted jobs to "Clean-up".
-Now that he had the extra seconds, he could run his 12-14 second job with the priority of an 8 second job.
+He then used a "PROCEED." card to get the extra 8 seconds that MACE allocated for aborted jobs to "Clean-up".
+With the extra seconds, he could run his 12-14 second job with the priority of an 8 second job.
+Early computer hacking indeed.

-If you want to read the same PUCC history that I wrote for this web site, please visit the RCAC History page on the Rosen Center for Advanced Computing (RCAC) web site for a copy.
+If you want to read the same PUCC history that I wrote for this web site, please visit the RCAC History page on the Rosen Center for Advanced Computing (RCAC) web site.
+Kudos.